 The online task list is a step up from a to-do list.
 Since it’s online, it can be accessed from anywhere, and it can be updated and edited easily.

 ProjectManager’s online task list lets you have complete control over your tasks.
 Add due dates, priority levels, attachments, notes and even tags for easy sorting.
+Plus, you can set recurring tasks so you don’t have to keep adding them to the project.
 If you’re working on a team, you can assign tasks to other team members to help carry the workload.